-Emergency management What we did
+Emergency management

-Covid-19
+COVID-19

-This year we were faced with Covid-19.
+This year we were faced with COVID-19.
 This was the largest and most complex emergency response we have ever experienced as a Council and as a community, and was part of a national response led by the Ministry of Health.
 The lockdown came as an abrupt change to our normal lives and changed many of our circumstances.
 Our role as Council during this time was to ensure that those affected were provided with welfare support.